eclipse-tractusx/traceability-foss/docs/concept/#568-policy-management/#568-policy-management.md

 - [ ] Frontend UI is implemented (see https://miro.com/app/board/uXjVO5JVoho=/?moveToWidget=3458764577267183586&cot=14)
 - [ ] CRUD operations for policies are implemented
 - [ ] Communication to IRS policy store is implemented
+- [ ] Policies are used when sending notifications

 # NFR

 # Out of scope
-- Policies used for sending and receiving notifications
-- Policies used to define which assets to be consumed over the IRS
+- Policies used to define which assets to be consumed over the IRS -> IRS team

 # Assumptions